FlyingWolFox/Ascii-to-Array/README.md

 ## What it does

-This will get a text file by command line, read it and write at the end of the file the copy-ready version of the text to string initialization
+This will get a text file by command line, read it and write at the end of the file the copy-ready version of the text to string initialization or assignement

 ## If you didn't understand the setence above